Update your contact details

 If we grant your application for registration renewal, you will receive confirmation in the mail, along with a new certificate of registration.
 Individual practitioners will also receive a new identification card.

-If your application is incomplete or we need more information, we will contact you in writing to explain what we need.
+If your application is incomplete or we need more information, we will contact you in writing and outline what we need.

 What happens if I don't renew my registration?